StarboundCeleste/StarboundCeleste/README.md

 ## ♡ MAIN PONIES

-Nagito • Gundham • Kazuichi • Katsuki • Eijiro • Douma • Akaza • IRL • OCs
+Nagito • Gundham • Kazuichi (if you are familiar with the schizophrenic Kazuichi, that was me.) • Katsuki • Eijiro • Douma • Akaza • IRL • OCs

 ## ✦ INTERESTS